lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 ## The next logical step

 When my existing process runs in interactive mode, it displays a whole bunch of stuff in the terminal so my colleagues think that I'm super busy and smart.
-I quickly realized that a lot of what I displayed in the terminal was duplicating of some of my events.
+I quickly realized that a lot of what I displayed in the terminal is duplicating some of my log events.

-The next logical step was to drop most of this console output code, and instead let some events appear in the console as execution happens.
+The next logical step is to drop most of this console output code, and instead let some events appear in the console as execution happens.
 Thankfully (say it with me) there's a sink for that!
 It's called [Serilog.Sinks.Console](https://github.com/serilog/serilog-sinks-console) so let's instanciate it and daisy chain it:

 ```fsharp
 // this logger writes information-level events to the console